usercrixus/autoGenerateForm/README.md

 form: [];
 ```

 In the form array, we will insert element that we can call "branch" or "page".
 Our form is custitued from a series of page.
-Every page have a "next" button expect the last one who have a "send" button".\
+Every page have a "next" button except the last one who have a "send" button".\
 Branch look like :

 ```javascript